reselbob/starter-microservice/README.md

 ```

-Make substitutions in the file, `start.json` according the to out from the output shown above.
+**Step 3:** Make substitutions in the file, `start.json` according the to out from the output shown above.

 * Replace `{{microserviceName}}` with the `name` from the output, in this case: `microservice-v1`
 * Replace `{{tarFileName}}` with the filename of the `.tar` file generated during the deployment process, in this case, `microservice-v1-1.0.0.tar`.